PawseySC/container-workflows/_episodes/01-docker-intro.md

 * Created a container from our Ubuntu image
 * The command we've run inside the Ubuntu container is `cat /etc/lsb-release`, which simply prints some info about the operating system

 Docker images have a _name_ and a _tag_.
 The default for the tag is 'latest', and can be omitted (but be careful...more on this later).
-If you ask docker to run an image that is not present on your system, it will download it from [dockerhub.com](dockerhub.com) first, then run it.
+If you ask docker to run an image that is not present on your system, it will download it from [Docker Hub](https://hub.docker.com) first, then run it.

-Most Linux distributions have pre-built images available on dockerhub, so you can readily find something to get you started.
+Most Linux distributions have pre-built images available on Docker Hub, so you can readily find something to get you started.
 Let's start with the official Ubuntu linux image, and run a simple 'hello world'.
 The **docker run** command takes options first, then the image name, then the command and arguments to run follow it on the command line:

 Note in our example Docker uses the 'ubuntu:latest' tag, since we didn't specify what version we want.
 We can specify a specific version of ubuntu like this: